Why not GitHub?

 Update—March 2023

-The GitHub repository for ipmitool, an open-source tool for controlling IPMI-enabled systems, was locked without warning, due to its developer having links to a Russian company sanctioned by the United States.
+The GitHub repository for ipmitool, a free software tool for controlling IPMI-enabled systems, was locked without warning, due to its developer having links to a Russian company sanctioned by the United States.

 Update—April 2023